foureyes/mtec1002-spring2014/game-revisited.markdown

 ## Possible Projects

 1. Finishing Pong
+	* you can use this as a base: [http://foureyes.github.io/canvas-pong/game.html](http://foureyes.github.io/canvas-pong/game.html)
 		* two players or computer controlled opponent
 		* keep track of score
+		* try creating a computer controlled opponent
+		* change up the colors
+	* check out Dive into HTML5 for more info on [canvas](http://diveintohtml5.info/canvas.html)
 2. Flappy Bird Clone
 	* use acceleration
 	* use keyboard events